Physics-informed neural networks for operator equations with stochastic data: TPINNs

 \subsection{MO-TPINNs}

-As will be noticed later on in numerical experiments, V-TPINNs can become impractical for increasing $\tk$ when $\fA$ involves derivatives.
+As will be noticed later in numerical experiments, V-TPINNs can become impractical for increasing $\tk$ when $\fA$ involves derivatives.
 For instance, set $\fA_D=-\Delta$ (refer e.g.~to the example in \Cref{rmk:hardBCs}).
-The Laplace operator involves second order derivative, hence the TPINNs loss involves $2 \tk$-order derivatives.
-Yet, it is known that AD scales poorly with high-order derivative (refer to \cite{zhu2021local,gladstone2022fo}).
+The Laplace operator involves a second-order derivative; hence the TPINN loss involves $2 \tk$-order derivatives.
+However, it is known that AD scales poorly with high-order derivatives (refer to \cite{zhu2021local,gladstone2022fo}).
 To be precise, the computational requirements of AD grow exponentially with the order of differentiation \cite{bettencourt2019taylor}.
 In \cite{bettencourt2019taylor}, the authors propose a method to lower this cost for Jax \cite{jax2018github} backend.
 Though, the latter does not allow to evaluate mixed derivatives, as occurs in V-TPINNs.

 To remedy this concern, we introduce a MO architecture, inspired by local Galerkin methods \cite{zhu2021local} and \cite{gladstone2022fo}.

 Let us assume that $\fA = (\fA_D,\fA_B)$ in \eqref{eq:decomposition} and $N_L = m=1$ in \eqref{eq:TPINNs} i.e.~$Y=L^2(D;\IR)$.
 There holds that: